 It was our contention that the large supermarket giant was negligent in causing our clients injury in leaving the mashed banana on the floor and not having a proper cleaning system in place so as to remove the mashed banana from the floor and thereby eliminating the risk of our client suffering a fall and an accident as she did in the circumstances.

 Unfortunately our client suffered a serious injury to her right wrist and her right shoulder and the large supermarket giant acknowledged her accident and agreed and were ordered to pay our client a substantial award in damages in compensation for the supermarkets negligence in causing her injury.
-Our client was very pleased with the outcome and the early settlement of her claim.
+Our client was very pleased with the outcome and the early settlement of her supermarket accident claim.

 For a free no obligation consultation, please contact our toll free number on 1800 004 878 so that an appointment can be arranged for you to attend our office to protect your legal rights arising from your injury.